aleromualdi/residual_phase/README.md

 # Residual Phase from LP residual

-Residual phase signal calculation from the linear prediction (LP) reidual of a wave signal.
+Residual phase calculation from the linear prediction (LP) reidual of a wave signal.

 # Usage